Alton, IL (ALN)

 Alton is located at the confluence of the Mississippi, Missouri, and the Illinois Rivers.
 Mark Twain once referred to Alton as “a dismal little river town,” yet his description seems far from accurate.
 Today the city attracts many visitors with its numerous museums, outdoor recreational activities and vibrant history.

 The first settlers in Alton were the Illiniwek or Illinois Confederacy Native Americans.
 Evidence of an early Native American settlement manifests itself in the legendary Piasa bird, a petroglyph on a cliff above the Mississippi River.
 The painting was first seen by Father Jacques Marquette in 1673.
 The Piasa bird was said to have the body of a calf covered in scales, horns on its head, a lion’s beard, and red eyes.
 Unfortunately, the painting was destroyed in the 1960s to make way for the Great River Road, yet visitors can see a replica painting created in 1998.
 The Piasa bird has become the symbol of Alton.

-The city of Alton played a large role in the abolitionist movement.
+Alton played a large role in the abolitionist movement prior to the Civil War.
 On November 7, 1837, the abolitionist printer Elijah P. Lovejoy was murdered by a mob of slavery supporters while trying to protect his press from being destroyed for a third time.
 Lovejoy became the first martyr of the movement.
-The Thirteenth Amendment of the Constitution was drafted in Alton in his honor.
-Also, many of Alton’s historic Queen Anne-style homes provided assistance to the Underground Railroad.
+The Thirteenth Amendment of the U.S. Constitution was drafted in Alton in his honor.
+Also, many of the owners of Alton’s historic Queen Anne-style homes provided assistance to the Underground Railroad.
 Alton was the site of the seventh and final Lincoln-Douglas debate on October 15, 1858.
 A statue in downtown Alton depicts Lincoln and Douglas as they would have appeared during the debates.